prz3m/kind2anki/README.md

 # Disclaimer

-This add-on uses Google Translate as a translating engine (through TextBlob library).
+This add-on uses ~~Google Translate~~ http://mymemory.translated.net/ as a translating engine.
 Some translations will be unsatisfactory and you will have to manually correct them.
+Also there is a limit, so the add-on translates only 800 last words.